jrpereirajr/iris-analytics-notebook/README.md

 Open a Docker terminal in this directory and run:

 ```
+$ cd iris-analytics-notebook
 $ docker-compose build
 ```

 3. Run the IRIS container, and Jupyter notebook server images:

 ```
-$ docker-compose up -d
+$ docker-compose up
 ```

-4. Wait for backend e frontend containers to up and then access the [application](http://localhost:4200)
+4. Wait for backend e frontend containers to up and then access the [application](http://localhost:4200).
+Username: superuser; password: SYS.

 ## Installation (ZPM)
 If you just wanna the adaptor, you could install it through ZPM.